V1n1v131r4/Bypass-File-Upload-on-Koken-CMS/README.md

 The Koken CMS upload restrictions are based on a list of allowed file extensions (withelist), which facilitates bypass through the handling of the HTTP request via Burp.

-After you are logged in to Koken CMS, select the "Import Content" option
+After you are logged in to Koken CMS Admin Panel, select the "Import Content" option

 ![1](http://sejalivre.org/poc3/k1.png)